Collection

 The world-class meteorite collection at the Field Museum's Robert A. Pritzker Center is an invaluable resource to the cosmochemistry and meteoritics community.
 The meteorite collection currently includes 1,791 different meteorites and 13,084 specimens.
 The seventh edition of the fully searchable meteorite catalog includes the most recent accessions.
 It can be downloaded below (comma-separated text file) for import into most spreadsheet programs.
 Loan requests can be submitted by qualified scientists.

-Most recent additions to the meteorite collection come from generous donations from private meteorite collector and museum supporter Terry Boudreaux.
-Mr. Boudreaux's mission is to make sure the most interesting meteorites become accessible to science.
+Most recent additions to the meteorite collection come from generous donations from private meteorite collector and museum supporters Jay Piatek and Terry Boudreaux.
+The Field Museum and scientific meteoritics community is highly appreciative of the support of private collectors and philanthropists.

 Meteorite curation at the Field Museum